HAPPY BIRTHDAY SOI FON FOR THE 11TH!

 Status: Officers at Seireitei Police Force.

-Soi Fon tapped the end of her pen on the sheet of paper in front of her and licked her chocolate smeared thumb, spreading her fingers out.
-She averted her eyes.
+Soi Fon tapped the end of her pen on the sheet of paper in front of her and licked her chocolate smeared thumb.
 It was a boring day at the office and the paperwork on her desk had kept piling up.
 Frustrated beyond belief, she started to hum a soft tune while tapping her pen on the desk to the rhythm and glanced up repeatedly at the clock.
 It was nearly time for her to head home; if there wasn't a case to solve that was.

-Cool air in her office circulated the room and she shivered involuntary.
-The number seemed to last forever as she stared at her watch, willing time to move forward quickly just that extra five minutes.
+The cool air in her office circulated the room and she shivered involuntary.
+The number seemed to last forever as she stared at her watch, willing time to move forward just that extra five minutes.
 As if time deliberately wanted to piss her off, she scowled at it and started tiding up her desk to pass the time.
-Finding her headphones with her iPod attached, she shrugged and put them on, listening to her favourite music for those extra minutes.
+Finding her headphones with her iPod attached, she shrugged and put them on, listening to her music to pass the time.

 It was the winter holidays and she had graduated high school the year before, along with her brother.
 They were both looking for a college.
 Soi Fon had joined the police force the year before, at a young age of 15.
 She hadn't meant to join; it was a total accident.